Master of Arts in Theological Studies (MATS)

 - CH 501 Early and Medieval Church History

-- CH 502 Reformation and Modern Church History
+- CH 502 Reformation/Modern Church History

 - ST 601 Systematic Theology I